Skip to main content

 Fuel sloshing in the tank

 You should first look at the mileage graph and then at the time graph.
-They will show whether during the trip, the fuel level, after the drainage returned to approximately the same level as before drainage.
+These will show if, after the drainage, the fuel level returned to approximately the same level as before drainage.

-For example, if there were 67 liters in the tank before the 7 liter drainage was registered, but afterwards, the graph showed that the fuel level has returned to 65-67 liters during the further trip, the particular drainage should be considered false.
-If the fuel volume didn’t return to the same position, you should count this as a possible drainage.
+For example, if there were 67 liters in the tank, before the 7 liter drainage was registered, but afterwards the graph showed that the fuel level has returned to 65-67 liters, the particular drainage should be considered false.
+If the fuel volume didn’t return to the same position, this could count as a possible drainage.

 Sudden drop of fuel in the tank

-When power is back on or the ignition is on (CAN), if you notice a sharp decrease in the graph and there haven’t been any trips currently, then you can consider this event as possible drainage.
+When power is back on or the ignition is on (CAN), if you notice a sharp decrease in the graph and recently, there haven’t been any trips, then you can consider this event as possible drainage.

 🔔 Take into account other factors that may impact the measurements, such as CAN or in some cases fuel sensor data delivery frequency (points), power off of the device, vehicle transportation without ignition, etc.